 Charity Commission AGM Rules and UK Regulations

-A simple, practical guide to the Charity Commission AGM rules and UK legal requirements - agendas, the law on AGMs, does a charity have to hold an AGM, what happens if you don't hold an AGM, who can attend, meeting minutes and more.
+A simple, practical guide to the Charity Commission AGM rules and regulations for UK charities - agendas, the law on AGMs, does a charity have to hold an AGM, what happens if you don't hold an AGM, who can attend, meeting minutes and more.

 Charity Commission AGM Rules